inkyvoxel/inkyvoxel.com/src/posts/2024-04-06-fixing-my-bluetooth-issues-on-linux.md

 After I run the commands, Bluetooth turns on, and pairing devices via the desktop environment starts working again.

-Please be aware that this is only a temporary fix.
-I need to run the commands every time the issue occurs (almost every reboot).
+Please note that this is only a temporary fix.
+I need to run the commands every time the issue occurs (which is almost every reboot). 🩹

 ## Closing thoughts